AB-CE/abce/doc/Walk_through.rst

     import abce
     from abcetools import is_zero, is_positive, is_negative, NotEnoughGoods

-This imports the base classes: abce, Household and Firm.
+This imports the module abce in order to use the base classes Household and Firm.

 An agent is a class and must at least inherit :class:`abce.Agent`.
 :class:`abce.Trade` - :class:`messaging.Messaging` and :class:`database.Database`